AlbertoV5/DxTracker-Reaper/README.md

 ![Step2](Guide/step2.gif)

-Step3: Select all items to process (speakers and guide track).
+Step3: Select all items to process (speakers and guide track) and run the DxTracker action.

 ![Step3](Guide/step3.gif)